 In some cases it’s possible for executors to administer a straightforward estate by themselves.
 If this applies to you, please talk to us about our grant only service which costs as little as £500 plus VAT.
 Please see ‘Our Fees’ below for more information.

 Accountants have traditionally been able to assist with preparing the grant of probate – particularly the Inheritance Tax Return.
-However, until recently they were not able to file for the grant of probate itself.
+However, regulations prevented accountants from applying for the grant of probate itself.
 This was a legal service reserved for solicitors.

-This all changed in 2018 when the Association of Chartered Certified Accountants (ACCA) became an approved regulator for probate services.
-This means that accountants like us can obtain a licence to provide a full probate service – either as a standalone service or working alongside legal professionals.
+Those regulations have since changed which means that accountants like us can obtain a licence to provide a full probate service – either as a standalone service or working alongside legal professionals.

 We are in an ideal position to deal with probate and estate administration because we really appreciate the financial and tax affairs of all our clients.
 We also have a real appreciation of the deceased’s intentions plus, in many cases, an existing relationship with family members acting as executors.